ankushT369/remqlite/README.md

 # remqlite
-remqlite is sqlite3 with -remote feature to access data via network
+remqlite is sqlite3 with -remote and -connect feature to access data via network